 Michael Spavor, a Canadian, was sentenced to 11 years in prison in China for spying.

-After finding him guilty of spying in a case his country has decried as politically motivated, a Chinese court sentenced Canadian businessman Michael Spavor to 11 years in prison on Wednesday.
+On Wednesday, a Chinese court sentenced Canadian businessman Michael Spavor to 11 years in prison for spying, a decision that Ottawa promptly decried as politically motivated.

 After Huawei executive Meng Wanzhou was arrested in Canada on a US extradition request in 2018, Spavor and fellow Canadian Michael Kovrig were jailed on trumped-up accusations, according to Ottawa.